-This traditional Mexican Meatball Soup, also known as Albondigas Soup, is filled with simple and nutritious vegetables, fresh herbs, and unique meatballs (albondigas) made from ground meat, fresh herbs, cooked rice, and garlic.
-A family favorite, you will love this easy and delicious soup recipe!
+Albondigas Soup is a traditional Mexican Meatball Soup filled with nutritious vegetables, fresh herbs, and meatballs (albondigas) made from ground meat, fresh herbs, cooked rice, and garlic.
+One of my most cherished childhood recipes, you will love this easy, delicious, and comforting soup.

+Albondigas Soup, or Caldo de Albondigas, is a traditional Mexican meatball Soup made of a comforting and nourishing broth and hearty herb-filled meatballs.
 My connection to this Mexican meatball soup runs all the way back to my grade school years as my favorite nanny (a woman I spent more time with than my own mom) would make this albondigas soup at least once a month.
 As with most things in life, I did not appreciate it back then.
 Fortunately, it’s never too late.
+Now, this hearty, yet healthy, comfort food is one of my family’s favorite recipes.

 Albondigas Soup Ingredients